pratyushmaini/pratyushmaini.github.io/_posts/2020-11-16-pooling-analysis.md

 \end{aligned}
 $$

-It is worth noting that the learnable query vector in Luong attention is the same for the entire corpus, whereas in max-attention each sentence has a unique locally-informed query.
+Note that the learnable query vector in Luong attention is the same for the entire corpus, whereas in max-attention each sentence has a unique locally-informed query.
 Previous literature extensively uses max-pooling to capture the prominent tokens (or objects) in a sentence (or image).
 Hence, using max-pooled representation as a query for attention allows for a second round of aggregation among important hidden representations.

 ## Gradient Propagation